National Weather Service Forecast for:

 Tuesday |

-A chance of rain.
-Partly sunny, with a high near 47.
-West wind 8 to 10 mph.
+A chance of showers.
+Partly sunny, with a high near 67.
+Northwest wind 6 to 10 mph becoming south in the morning.
 Chance of precipitation is 30%. |

 Forecast from NOAA-NWS for Mashpee MA.